drondeseries/pseuplex/README.md

 	- **watchCertChanges**: Automatically reload the SSL certificate/key whenever your cert/key/p12 file changes
 	- **certReloadDelay**: The time in milliseconds to wait after your cert/key/p12 file changes before reloading SSL (if `ssl.watchCertChanges` is `true`).
 Default is `1000`.
 - **perUser**: A map of settings to configure for each user on your server.
 The map keys are the plex email for each user.
+	- **letterboxd**:
-	- **letterboxdUsername**: The letterboxd username for this user
+		- **username**: The letterboxd username for this user
-	- **letterboxdSimilarItemsEnabled**: Display similar items from letterboxd on plex media item pages for this user
+		- **similarItemsEnabled**: Display similar items from letterboxd on plex media item pages for this user
-  	- **letterboxdFriendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for this user
+		- **friendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for this user
-  	- **letterboxdFriendsReviewsEnabled**: Display letterboxd friends reviews for this user
+		- **friendsReviewsEnabled**: Display letterboxd friends reviews for this user
+- **letterboxd**:
-- **letterboxdSimilarItemsEnabled**: Display similar items from letterboxd on plex media item pages for all users
+	- **similarItemsEnabled**: Display similar items from letterboxd on plex media item pages for all users
-- **letterboxdFriendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for all users
+	- **friendsActivityHubEnabled**: Display the letterboxd friends activity hub on the home page for all users
-- **letterboxdFriendsReviewsEnabled**: Display letterboxd friends reviews for all users
+	- **friendsReviewsEnabled**: Display letterboxd friends reviews for all users

 ### Network Settings